 In new Code Ocean, click the Interactive Sessions dropdown, and select the Terminal icon to have command line access to your capsule.

-This will be helpful, we think, for debugging, figuring out installation, and trying different options -- without needing to run a script from top to bottom.
+This will be helpful, for debugging, figuring out installation, and trying different options -- without needing to run a script from top to bottom.

 Five general caveats about interactive sessions on Code Ocean: